 Coco snorted at the Titan’s words.
 “I already know why I am here.”

 “You do?”
 The Titan leaned forward, a bit surprised in what she said.

 “You know why I am here, when you attempted to slaughter everyone except me, I knew that there was something else going on.”

 “Then please do tell me, why are you here?”

-“You’re after young mistress.”
-Coco replied, looking down at the Titan as if he was an insignificant bug that crawled on the ground.
-“I know what these people call you.
-The Fire Titan Orzac.
+“You’re after a young mistress,” Coco replied, looking down at the Titan as if he was a minor bug that crawled on the ground.
+“I know what these people call you–The Fire Titan Orzac.
 To hear that you have finally crawled out of your crib and attempted to gather your army.
 How typical.”